 Please feel free to ask your physician about us, and again enjoy our website as you learn more about the wonderful gift of hearing.
 Thank you.

-Drs.
-Rudy Lins & Mercer!
-Thank you Miami County for making us your first choice in hearing care.
+Thank you Miami County for making us your first choice in hearing care!

-If you are one of the 38 million people in the United States with hearing loss, the holiday season can be downright frustrating.
-Between the family dinners, Christmas parties, and cocktail events, many people who may live quieter lifestyles are suddenly thrown into very noisy and extremely challenging listening situations.
+If you are one of the 38 million people in the United States with hearing loss, being with loved ones can be downright frustrating.
+Between the family dinners, parties, and cocktail events, many people who may live quieter lifestyles are suddenly thrown into very noisy and extremely challenging listening situations.

-Here are some better-hearing tips to help you avoid becoming the Grinch this holiday season.
+Here are some better-hearing tips to help you.

 Don’t be afraid to remind family or other loved ones about your hearing loss.
 By doing this, everyone will be working to help you enjoy the conversation.
 Additionally, if you need the background music or television turned down (or off), be sure to mention it to your host so you can more fully enjoy everyone’s company.
 Finally, don’t nod in agreement if you didn’t understand what someone said — be sure to ask for clarification!